 - Kinetic Phase Inversion Process: A product of Caelin Gabriel’s research, this process treats effects such as burn-in, wire directionality, and cryogenic treatment.
 With his study, a partially addressed core principle by burn-in and cryogenics got into the spotlight.
 This discovery led to creating a processing technique and machine that eliminated burn-in and cryogenic treatment requirements.

-In addition to that, most high-end audio circuitry features highly pure copper, silver, and even fluorocarbon dielectrics, an intricate chemical compound.
+Most high-end audio circuitry features highly pure copper, silver, and even fluorocarbon dielectrics, an intricate chemical compound.

 When looking at speakers reaching twenty thousand dollars in price, many things are going under the table for it to be that expensive.
 It may feature three-thousand dollars drivers, capacitors that cost eight hundred dollars apiece, furniture grade enclosures reaching seven thousand dollars.
 After doing the math of the specifics that go inside the product, things typically add up.